Vinicius-GN/segment_net/README.md

 Transformers have emerged as powerful alternatives to traditional CNNs, offering better global context modeling and higher segmentation accuracy.
 However, their behavior in off-road segmentation tasks is still underexplored.

+To validate the effectiveness of the proposed framework and architectures in real-world off-road scenarios, we conducted extensive experiments using the **RELLIS-3D dataset**.
+Quantitative and qualitative results, including per-class performance metrics and visual segmentation outputs, are presented in the *Results* section below.

 ---

 ### 🎯 Objectives of This Work